adfras/MyECSC_Prototype/README.md

 The script compiles the sources in `src/` with `gcc` and produces the `MyECSC_Prototype` executable which is then run automatically.

+### Windows

+The repository includes a Visual Studio solution for building on Windows.
+To compile using the Microsoft toolchain:

+1. Install [vcpkg](https://github.com/microsoft/vcpkg) and run `vcpkg install sdl3` to provide the SDL3 dependency.
+2. Open `MyECSC_Prototype.sln` in Visual Studio.
+3. Select either the `Debug` or `Release` configuration and build the solution.
+4. Run the resulting `MyECSC_Prototype.exe` from the build output directory.

 ## Tests

 The `tests` directory contains a simple test for the entity manager.
 To build and run the test manually, execute: